mustafaakin/gongular/README.md

 ## TODO

+* Code refactoring for better readability & testability
+* Actual tests
 * Static file serving
 * Configurable logging
 * Better validation
 * Better info about routes
 * Stats about route performance (not really needed)

+## Contribute

+You are welcome to contribute in anyway possible.
+However, I would appreciate a discussion before just sending PRs to agree on something.